Markfournier/Better-Maintenix/README.md

     - Labour rows colour coded by trade
     - Makes barcode strings clickable links
     - Loads the Technical References from the Task Information tab onto the bottom of the basic task info box
+- Work Package Details
+    - Reproduces the page controls at the bottom of the page

 ### Usage
 At your own risk

 ### Contributing
-This is very infrequently maintained.
-If you've got an idea for a change, make your changes and create a pull request.
+This is very infrequently maintained although PRs are welcomed